 FALSE

 Many people assume they won’t get taxed on their pension, but this isn’t the case.
-Your defined benefit pension gets taxed in the same way as any other income.
+Your DB pension gets taxed in the same way as any other income.
 The exact amount you pay depends on which income tax band you fall into.
-The 2021/22 tax bands are:

 You won’t, however, have to pay National Insurance, which is a kind of tax people pay from the age of 16 until they retire.
 Depending on your pension provider, you might also receive a tax-free lump sum when you retire.